ShaoWenWU/addressParser/README.md

 ## Running

-In this challenge, I use docker container as a little virtual machine and only focus on the the functionality and correctness of address parsing.
-Once you start the container.
+You can use docker container as a little virtual machine and only focus on the the functionality and correctness of address parsing.